dichevk/DjangoChat/README.md

 # DjangoChat

-Python Django chat web application using wsgi and asgi
+Python Django chat web application using wsgi and asgi and Vanilla js with Tailwind CSS on the FE